DelusionalSimon/glm-infused-sweetnet/log.md

 - Reordered parameters so that prep_infused_sweetnet(15, embeddings) works
 - Rather than using the more standard way to handle OOV by setting the glycowords not in the dictionary to zero, I will initialize all to random variables and only replace the ones I have embeddings for, to keep the comparison as clean as possible (I don't want the zero vectors to negatively influsence my results)
 - all I did was perhaps make the index 0 random instead of 0.
 This would have been good to know when discussing the virtues of OOV handling.
 I guess the function is more robust now and can handle embedding files that are smaller than the lib
+- Random was easy to do
+- One-hot seems flawed, since it needs to have the same hidden dimension as there are members in the library, will need to squeeze dimensions or make hidden dimensions match the lkibrary, although I don't know if that will make a fair comparison
 -